-Specifically, you’ll learn to sing harmony, vintage country duets, classic jazz, swing, blues, Southern mountain music, Cajun, gospel, honky-tonk songs, bluegrass, and probably more.
+Specifically, you’ll learn to sing harmony, vintage country duets, classic jazz, swing, trios, Sacred Harp singing, Southern mountain music, Cajun, gospel, honky-tonk songs, bluegrass, and probably more.

 Besides absorbing a variety of cultural and stylistic music, daily technical sessions will be on the schedule.
 A vocal warm-up class starts off each morning, and a class focusing on proper breathing, tone production, and care of your voice is offered each day.